QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 1. Servers: We will be making use of six(6) AWS virtual machines for this project and these include:

 + Jenkins server: This will be used to implement our CI/CD workflows or pipelines.
-Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 8080.
+Select a t2.medium at least, RHEL 8.7.0 and Security group should be open to port 8080.

 + Nginx server: This would act as the reverse proxy server to our site and tool.